utecht/old_blog/_posts/2015-06-05-comparing-triplestores.md

 <a name="features"></a>RDF Feature Support
 ===
-When I speak of RDF features I mean any possible inference or reasoning that the triplestore can do based on any ontologies that have been loaded into the store.
+When I speak of RDF features I mean any possible inference or reasoning that the triple store can do based on any ontologies that have been loaded into the store.
 Inferences and reasoning are similar but quite distinct things.
 Inference generally refers RDF level types and classes being represented in the stored triples, while reasoning is applying an OWL reasoner to support more advanced constructs such as owl:sameAs.

 #### Fuseki
 The Jena engine has the largest coverage of both reasoning engines and inference models.
 Both reasoning and inference are performed with query modification or virtual triples.
 This results in slower queries with heavy reasoning or inference, but allows great flexibility.